fael-b/milkshake/README.md

 Original design idea by @biipmk on Instagram.

-Generates a random pattern of icons with non-repeating direct neighbours.
+Generates a random pattern of icons without repeating direct neighbours.